LENS-MIND/SVM/README.md

 ## Author: Daniel del Pozo Bueno

-Soft-margin Support Vector Machine (SVM) applied to EEL spectra for determining the oxidation state of Iron Oxides an Manganese oxides.
+Soft-margin Support Vector Machine (SVM) applied to EEL spectra for determining the oxidation state of Iron oxides an Manganese oxides through the study of their white lines.
+This repository includes the testing methodology to evaluate the SVM algorithm performance and validate their correct working.
+Also, it includes all datasets used for this work, in combination with scripts to easily use the SVM algorithm as a classification tool.

 This is not a maintained repository.
 It is a collection of scripts.